Deba951/TheBlueBerry/README.md

   * **Restaurant allows you to order food at home through this website.**

-## This front-end project is made completely using HTML, CSS, JavaScript and Bootstrap.
+## This front-end project is built completely using HTML, CSS, JavaScript and Bootstrap.